How To Protect Your Personal Data

 Secure cloud storage can be accessed from multiple approved devices and handle a high volume of data.

-7. Opt-In to Two-Factor Authentication
+7. Opt-in to Two-Factor Authentication

-Approve two-factor authentication settings to fortify your online accounts.
 This login method requires users to have access to an additional approved account or device in addition to traditional password information.
-The standards vary from requiring two-factor every time you log in to only using it on new devices.

 8. Check Social Media Settings